 Getting the application ready

 So this process won’t change, apart from the fact that it won’t be done on the offline computer.
-Once you have obtained the software package you wish to install, it will have to store on some kind of storage media that can be accessed by the computer without an internet connection.
+Once you have obtained the software package you wish to install, it will have to be stored on some storage media that the computer can access without an internet connection.

 Installing the application

-You can run the installer straight from the storage media drive, but I recommend copying it to the computer’s drive (for example the ‘Downloads’ folder) and then opening the installer package to start the installation process.
+You can run the installer straight from the storage media drive.
+Still, I recommend copying it to the computer’s drive (for example, the ‘Downloads’ folder) and then opening the installer package to start the installation process.

-This will ensure that any temporary files that the installer extracts, gets sent to a local folder on the computer itself.
+This will ensure that any temporary files the installer extracts get sent to a local folder on the computer.

 Note: Make sure that you have a good antivirus software installed on the computer that downloads the installer package.